Please read through these frequently asked questions about the JET Program and specific sections on how to apply.

 Is my social security card proof of citizenship?

-No. Accepted proof of citizenship include a photocopy of a birth certificate, a photocopy of your passport information page, or a photocopy of your naturalization papers.
+No. Accepted proofs of citizenship include a photocopy of a birth certificate, a photocopy of your passport information page, or a photocopy of your naturalization papers.

 Do I need to provide my original birth certificate, passport, or naturalization papers?
 Will I get it back?